If you receive a cancer diagnosis, one of the first things you should do is ask for a second opinion.

 Don’t worry about offending the physician who diagnosed you.
 In fact, you shouldn’t be surprised if your doctor suggests a second opinion before you ask.

-“I would say that 75% of the time, I bring it up first,” said Ismael Shaukat, MD, a medical oncologist at OSF HealthCare Saint Anthony Medical Center in Rockford, Illinois.
-“Many times, patients are afraid they will insult their doctor by asking for a second opinion.
+“I would say that 75% of the time, I bring it up first,” said Ismael Shaukat, MD, a medical oncologist with OSF HealthCare.
+“Many times, patients are afraid they will insult their doctor by asking for a second opinion about diagnosis and treatment.
 But speaking for myself and my colleagues, we are never insulted by that.”

 In fact, physicians often want a second opinion as much as the patient.

 Not all cancers are alike, nor are they always straightforward.
 They can be tricky and present themselves in different ways.
-Some types are more complicated than others and require additional testing for the diagnosis to be certain.
+Depending on the type, some are more complicated than others and require additional testing for the diagnosis to be certain.

 The same holds true when developing a plan for different types of cancer treatment.

 If you are diagnosed with cancer, it’s normal to experience some fear and anxiety.
 You might feel overwhelmed by the barrage of information.
-Getting a second opinion on the diagnosis, as well as treatment options, can provide clarity and help reduce your uncertainty.
+Getting a second opinion on the diagnosis and treatment options can provide clarity and help reduce uncertainty, giving you peace of mind.

 “A patient’s comfort level is vital in cancer treatment.
 If the patient is confident and comfortable, they will have a positive outlook they can feed into – and patients do better with a positive outlook.”

-While it’s important to move quickly to fight your cancer, that doesn’t mean you have to rush.
+While moving quickly to fight your cancer is essential, that doesn’t mean you have to rush.
 Every decision regarding your treatment doesn’t have to be made before you leave your doctor’s office.

-Start by asking for that second opinion, and find out the best options available to you.
+Start by seeking a second opinion, and find the best options available.
 Take time to ask questions, seek advice and think about your next step.
 Most medical records are digital or can easily be transferred so that another provider can reach a medical opinion.

-Where you can go for a second opinion is likely to be restricted, at least to some degree, by your insurance provider.
+Where you can go for a second opinion is likely to be restricted, at least to some degree, by your insurance company’s contracts.

 “But we know who your insurance will allow you to see, and we can help you with that,” Dr. Shaukat said.
 “We will let you know your choices and send them your diagnosis information.
 Then, all you have to do is answer the phone when they call and set your appointment.
 It’s a fairly streamlined process.